bronglil/Navbar/README.md

 #

-this is just to show you if this a better way then i will move on with this if not please personaly Guide me
+i will change navba simple page please do check above components are right or not this is just to show you if this a better way then i will move on with this if not please personaly Guide me